jonluca/mimessage/README.md

 This will force iMessage to download all the attachments and messages to your computer.
 This process might take a while depending on how many messages you have.

+## Creating embedding is slow

+The [OpenAI rate limits](https://platform.openai.com/docs/guides/rate-limits/overview) are dependent on your tier and account age.
+Make sure you're on the "Pay as you go" plan, and your acount is at least 48 hours old.

 ## Developing

 First clone the repo, then run `yarn` to install dependencies.
 Then run `yarn dev` to start the application.